maciek252/DroneELT/README.md

 * no valid fix
 * valid fix, less than 3 meters between averages from` 0-5 and 10-15 consecutive positions

+If none of these conditions is true, either trigger timeout or alarm stop.

 ##Format of messages is as follows: